oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 Apply the `[[intel::max_reinvocation_delay(N)]]` attribute to loops in your program on which you want to specify a maximum loop reinvocation delay.
 The *loop reinvocation delay* is defined as the latency between the last iteration of a loop invocation and the first iteration of the next invocation of that loop.

-> **Note:** For interleaved loops, the loop reinvocation delay is defined as the latency between the last iteration of a loop invocation and the first iteration of the next loop invocation immediately following it, which may not be the next loop invocation in the program order.
 > **Note**:  A loop **invocation** begins when the program flow enters a loop for the first time, while an **iteration** begins each time the program flow enters the loop body.
 In the example below, the `i` loop will have `sequence_length` iterations for each invocation.
 It will be invoked once for each **iteration** of the outer `factor` loop.

 The attribute parameter `N` is required and must be a positive constant expression of integer type.
 This parameter controls the maximum loop reinvocation delay allowed, measured in clock cycles.
 Currently, only `N=1` is supported, i.e., that there should be no delay between invocations.
 If you do not specify this attribute, the compiler may insert some delay to improve fMAX as shown in the following example.

 ### Example